Wealthronic · Independent personal-finance journalism

 money, income & ownership

-A year ago I started a print-on-demand store as an experiment.
-The pitch — that you can build a passive product business by uploading designs to platforms that handle printing, fulfillment, and shipping — has been all over the side-hustle internet for half a decade.
-I wanted to know if the numbers held up when an actual person ran the actual thing for an actual year.
-They mostly did not, and the way they did not is the interesting part.
+The print-on-demand pitch — that you can build a passive product business by uploading designs to platforms that handle printing, fulfillment, and shipping — has been all over the side-hustle internet for half a decade.
+The honest question is whether the numbers hold up when someone runs the actual thing for an actual year.
+They mostly do not, and the way they do not is the interesting part.
+To make this concrete, the rest of this piece works through a realistic one-year example for a typical solo seller — illustrative figures, but built from the real fee structures and seasonality the platforms publish.

 The setup, briefly

-Three platforms, picked because they did not require me to hold inventory: Redbubble, Society6, and Merch by Amazon (after a four-month wait for account approval).
-I licensed three sets of stock illustrations and modified them — within the licenses — into 2,840 design variants over the year.
-The mix was the usual: typography quotes, line-art animals, niche-hobby visuals (hiking, knitting, board games), and seasonal designs.
+Picture a seller who uses three platforms, chosen because they do not require holding inventory: Redbubble, Society6, and Merch by Amazon (which typically involves a multi-month wait for account approval).
+They license three sets of stock illustrations and modify them — within the licenses — into roughly 2,840 design variants over the year.
+The mix is the usual: typography quotes, line-art animals, niche-hobby visuals (hiking, knitting, board games), and seasonal designs.

-The store had no separate website.
-I posted designs to a small Instagram account that grew to 3,400 followers over the year — most of them through one viral post about Hokkaido in February — and did $0 in paid advertising for the first eight months.
+The store has no separate website.
+The seller posts designs to a small Instagram account that grows to a few thousand followers over the year, and runs $0 in paid advertising for the first eight months.

 Revenue, by month